A Bible Study by Jack Kelley

 Of course the Scriptures promise that the Church won’t be present on Earth for the Great Tribulation and we’ve covered these promises in detail in other studies on the Rapture.
 My intent in this study is not to review them but rather to demonstrate that the two-fold purpose of the Great Tribulation is to discipline Israel and completely destroy the unbelieving nations, and to show that the Church has no part in either.
 Therefore our presence on Earth during that period would serve no purpose and in fact would be in direct opposition to our nature as God sees us.

 It’s also in direct opposition to His nature as revealed in the Bible.
 The basis of Abraham’s negotiation with God concerning the destruction of Sodom and Gomorrah was that God could not destroy the righteous with the wicked (Genesis 18:23-25).
 And Peter revealed how history teaches us that God knows how to rescue godly men from trial while holding the unrighteous for the day of judgment (1 Peter 2:4-9).
-As John did in Rev. 3:10, Peter used the Greek preposition “ek” in the phrase translated from (out of) trial.
+As John did in Rev. 3:10, Peter used the Greek preposition “ek” in the phrase translated from (out of) trial in 2 Peter 4:9.
 It means to keep something out of the time, place, or cause of an event.
 By using that preposition Peter and John were confirming that God knows how to remove us from the time, place, and cause of the coming judgment before unleashing it upon the world.
+Paul agreed, saying the Lord would rescue (deliver) us from (out of the time and place) of the coming wrath (Romans 5:9, 1 Thes.
+1:10).
 For God did not appoint us to suffer wrath, but to receive salvation through our Lord Jesus Christ (1 Thes.
 5:9).
 You can almost hear the footsteps of the Messiah.
 10-13-12